WICG/observable/README.md

 interface and are composable with the various [combinators](#operators--combinators) available to all Observables.

-### Synchronous delivery
+### Lazy, synchronous delivery

-Event delivery with Observables is synchronous, unlike Promises which queue microtasks when invoking callbacks.
+Crucially, Observables are "lazy" in that they do not start emitting data until they are subscribed to, nor do they queue any data *before* subscription.
+They can also start emitting data synchronously during subscription, unlike Promises which always queue microtasks when invoking user-supplied `.then()` callbacks.
 Consider this [example](https://github.com/whatwg/dom/issues/544#issuecomment-351758385):

 ```js